- Search The Registry

-*Black history and Gerrymandering voting districts are affirmed on this date in 1812.
+*Black History and Gerrymandering voting districts are affirmed on this date in 1812.
 The word appeared for the first time on this date in the Boston Gazette newspaper.

 Gerrymandering and its focus on voter suppression began with the passage of the 15th Amendment to the US Constitution.
-The return of Blacks to Congress after Reconstruction and their expansion in the fourth generation intervened in the courts, with legislative remedies.
+The return of Blacks to Congress after Reconstruction and their expansion in the fourth generation intervened in the courts with legislative remedies.
 Plus, court decisions supported the creation of majority or minority congressional districts.
 These developments included the Great Migration.

-Groups such as the NAACP advocate for more minority representation in Congress, and the past, they’ve pushed for more majority-minority districts to achieve that goal.
+Groups such as the NAACP advocate for more minority representation in Congress, and in the past, they’ve pushed for more majority-minority districts to achieve that goal.
 But the courts have been skeptical of this too.
 In a series of 1990s decisions, including Shaw v.
 Reno, Miller v.
 Johnson, and Bush v.
 Vera, the Supreme Court struck down certain majority-minority districts because their shapes were so “irregular” or “bizarre” that they could only be for racial reasons.
 Since 2000 the number of Black senators has increased very slowly.

-In 2004 Barack Obama, a little-known Illinois state senator won election to a seat held by retiring incumbent Peter Fitzgerald.
+In 2004 Barack Obama, a little-known Illinois state Senator won the election to a seat held by retiring incumbent Peter Fitzgerald.
 The latter had defeated Senator Moseley Braun in her 1998 re-election bid.
 He was the only Black Senator throughout his time in office—as were his four Black predecessors.
-Only in 2013, when William (Mo) Cowan of Massachusetts was appointed to the Senate and joined Senator Tim Scott, did that body include two Black Members at the same time.
+Only in 2013, when William (Mo) Cowan of Massachusetts was appointed to the Senate and joined Senator Tim Scott, did that body include two Black Members simultaneously.
 Cowan resigned a few months later, but Senator Cory Booker of New Jersey won a special election in October 2013.
 At the start of the 115th Congress, the Senate reached another milestone when Kamala D. Harris of California brought the total number of concurrently serving Black senators to three for the first time.
 Overall, only 10 Blacks have served in the history of the US Senate.

 Thomas Hofeller (above) preached secrecy as he remapped American politics from its shadows.
-Hofeller, known as the master of the modern gerrymander, trained other conservative operatives and legislators nationwide to secure their computer networks, guard access to their maps, and never send e-mails that they didn’t want to see published by the news media.
+Hofeller, known as the master of the modern gerrymander, trained other conservative operatives and legislators nationwide to secure their computer networks, guard access to their maps, and never send e-mails they didn’t want to see published by the news media.
 In training sessions for state legislators and junior line drawers, he used a PowerPoint presentation that urged them to “avoid recklessness” and “always be discreet” and warned that “e-mails are the tool of the devil.”

 In the 21st century, white voters have overwhelmingly identified with the GOP, while every other racial and ethnic group Black, Hispanic, and Asian American voters, consistently identify with the Democratic party.
 This unwavering reality reduces the machinations or plots of each political party to a game of demographic mathematics, especially in racially diverse parts of the country.
 Here one truism dominates local politics: when non-white people can’t vote, Republicans win.